micro-bitcoin/micro-bitcoin.github.io/api/README.md

 // helper functions to convert from and to different encodings:
 // hex, base64, base58, bech32 and base43.
 #include "Conversion.h"
-// transaction format used in Electrum wallet
-#include "Electrum.h"
 ```

 ## Creating class instances